seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

 the methods tested in the Range class were:
 - `getCentralValue`
     - `centralValueShouldBeZero` - belongs to the generalized legal inputs partition
-    - `centralValueShouldBeOnePointFive` -
+    - `centralValueShouldBeOnePointFive` - belongs to the generalized legal inputs partition
-    - `centralValueShouldBeNegOnePointFive` -
+    - `centralValueShouldBeNegOnePointFive` - belongs to the generalized legal inputs partition
-    - `centralValueShouldNotBeAboveZero` -
+    - `centralValueShouldNotBeAboveZero` - belongs to the inputs near boundaries partition
-    - `centralValueShouldNotBeBelowZero` -
+    - `centralValueShouldNotBeBelowZero` - belongs to the inputs near boundaries partition
-    - `centralValueShouldBeFiveHundMil` -
+    - `centralValueShouldBeFiveHundMil` - belongs to the generalized legal inputs partition
 - `getUpperBound`
-    - `upperBoundShouldBeOne` -
+    - `upperBoundShouldBeOne` - belongs to the boundary inputs partition
-    - `upperBoundShouldNotBeAboveOne` -
+    - `upperBoundShouldNotBeAboveOne` - belongs to the inputs near boundaries partition
-    - `upperBoundShouldNotBeBelowOne` -
+    - `upperBoundShouldNotBeBelowOne` - belongs to the inputs near boundaries partition
-    - `upperBoundShouldBeTwoBil` -
+    - `upperBoundShouldBeTwoBil` - belongs to the boundary inputs partition
 - `getLowerBound`
-    - `lowerBoundShouldBeNegOne` -
+    - `lowerBoundShouldBeNegOne` - belongs to the boundary inputs partition
-    - `lowerBoundShouldNotBeAboveNegOne` -
+    - `lowerBoundShouldNotBeAboveNegOne` - belongs to the inputs near boundaries partition
-    - `lowerBoundShouldNotBeBelowNegOne` -
+    - `lowerBoundShouldNotBeBelowNegOne` - belongs to the inputs near boundaries partition
-    - `lowerBoundShouldBeNegOneBil` -
+    - `lowerBoundShouldBeNegOneBil` -belongs to the boundary inputs partition
 - `contains`
-    - `rangeShouldContainZeroPointNine` -
+    - `rangeShouldContainZeroPointNine` - belongs to the generalized legal inputs partition
-    - `rangeShouldContainNegZeroPointNine` -
+    - `rangeShouldContainNegZeroPointNine` - belongs to the generalized legal inputs partition
-    - `rangeShouldNotContainValHigherThanOne` -
+    - `rangeShouldNotContainValHigherThanOne` - belongs to the inputs near boundaries partition
-    - `rangeShouldNotContainValLowerThanNegOne` -
+    - `rangeShouldNotContainValLowerThanNegOne` - belongs to the inputs near boundaries partition
 - `isNaNRange`
-    - `neitherBoudryIsNaN` -
+    - `neitherBoudryIsNaN` - belongs to the generalized legal inputs partition
-    - `lowerBoundryIsNotNaNUpperBoudryIsNaN` -
+    - `lowerBoundryIsNotNaNUpperBoudryIsNaN` - belongs to the inputs near boundaries partition
-    - `lowerBoundryIsNaNUpperBoudryIsNotNaN` -
+    - `lowerBoundryIsNaNUpperBoudryIsNotNaN` - belongs to the inputs near boundaries partition
-    - `rangeBoundriesAreNaN` -
+    - `rangeBoundriesAreNaN` - belongs to the boundary inputs partition

 and the methods tested in the Data Utilities class were:
 - `equals`